 This emulator allows you to use Windows apps like they are Mac applications.
 It also allows you to optimize the emulated OS for the primary use of each OS.

-The only negative aspect of this emulator from user experience is that advertisements might pop in, and it subscription-based.
+The only negative aspect of this emulator from user experience is that advertisements might pop in and are subscription-based.
 Otherwise, it’s one of the best Windows emulators for Mac out there.

 Visit: Parallels